psyfreak/blockchain/part6-capstone/Blockchain-Capstone-master/README.md

   - rename .env.sample to .env
   - fillout .env file i.e. with infura + contract data
 4. Run ``truffle migrate --reset --network rinkeby`` to deploy the contract Verifier.sol + SolnSquareVerifier.sol on rinkeby test network.
+One can find the output of the deployment with all details in a section below.
 5. Run ``npm run-script MintTokens``
    Mint 10 house tokens (HT).